 Oh, and he’s also a great humanitarian as well.
 I’ve seen Geoff working hard to promote social causes that he so passionately believes in, whether it’s LiveEarth, global warming, etc., he’s your man when talking about using social media for the social good.
 Geoff used to run his own company called Livingston Communications but has since merged with CRT/Tanaka and is the Senior Vice President and also helped found BlogPotomac — the premiere blogger event in the DC Metro area for the past two years.

 Shashi Bellamkonda is known to many in the industry as the Network Solutions’ Social Media Swami.
-An award-winning practicioner of social media, Shashi is a former executive chef who now goes out to help his customers and spread the message about how to listen to your customers.
+An award-winning practitioner of social media, Shashi is a former executive chef who now goes out to help his customers and spread the message about how to listen to their customers.
 He’s also a great photographer and loves to meet people.

 Greg is heavily involved in the comings and goings of social media and has found a way to incorporate that into the products his company offers.
-From adding sharing functionality to emails that will enable folks to share specific emails on Twitter or other networks to creating a self-publishing tool to having a live Blue Sky Factory webcast that people can learn more about the company, products, or other related topics, Greg has definitely subscribed to the adage of “innovate or die”.
+From adding sharing functionality to emails that will enable folks to share specific emails on Twitter or other networks to create a self-publishing tool to having a live Blue Sky Factory webcast where people can learn more about the company, products, or other related topics, Greg has subscribed to the adage of “innovate or die”.

-Over the past few years, I’ve seen his company basically grow phenomenally and now has an office here in the West Coast.
-I suppose following in the footsteps of Zappos, Greg has also a lot of his team on Twitter as well so you can follow along with your own rep if you have any questions in using their product.
+Over the past few years, I’ve seen his company grow phenomenally and now has an office here on the West Coast.
+I suppose following in the footsteps of Zappos, Greg has also a lot of his team on Twitter as well so you can follow along with your rep if you have any questions about using their product.
 Oh, did I forget to mention that he’s another author?
 Check out his book “Podcast Academy: The Business Podcasting Book: Launching, Marketing, and Measuring Your Podcast“.
 Nicely done, Greg…